larssonhthomas-afk/writebase-docs/docs/009-writebase-roadmap.md

 - [ ] APP: Title is not visible in Workspace when I need to select.
 - [ ] AGENT: JSON Output?
 Structure.
 - [ ] AGENT: JSON Change, focus on the exact text.
-- [ ] PUBLISH-WIKI: [ ] - does not render correct in Preview or Publish in Wiki,
+- [ ] MARKDOWN: [ ] - does not render correctly in Preview or Publish in Wiki,

 - [x] METADATA: Show only content in AI fields.
 - [x] PUBLISH-WIKI: Remove older page - status?